chatakoma/CyberLab-Project/README.md

 <h2>Program walk-through:</h2>
 <p align="center">

-  The image below showcases the overall design of the CyberLab Student View that I recreated.
+ The image below illustrates the recreated design of the CyberLab Student View, highlighting its overall layout and structure
 <p/>
 <img src="https://i.imgur.com/A0i0C4D.png" height="100%" width="100%" alt=""/>

 </P>
 <br/>

-You can view a video demo of the CyberLab Student View Website, highlighting its key features.
+You can watch a video demo of the CyberLab Student View, showcasing its key features.